isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 <img src="./images/LogicAppSelectAzureFunctionAction.GIF" alt="Create Azure Function - Review Details" width="50%" height="50%"/>

-3. List of Azure Function Apps from your Azure Subscription is displayed, select the Function App created in Chapter 3.
+3. A list of Azure Function Apps from your Azure Subscription is displayed.
+Select the Function App created in Chapter 3.
 A list of functions in the Function App will be displayed, *ReadImageText* should be the only function and needs to be selected.

 <img src="./images/LogicAppSelectAzureFunctionAction2.GIF" alt="Create Azure Function - Review Details" width="50%" height="50%"/>

-4. For ReadImageText step, add the following text in the *Request Body* text box, this causes the URL of the test image uploaded to Azure Storage to be passed to the Azure Function at runtime.
+4. For ReadImageText step, add the following text in the *Request Body* text box.
+This causes the URL of the test image uploaded to Azure Storage to be passed to the Azure Function at runtime.

 ```
 {